 - For a wheat-free option I have made these chicken rissoles with rolled oats instead of breadcrumbs

-- For an egg-free option, I have made this recipe with a chia egg (ie soak 1 Tbsp of chia seeds in 2 Tbsp of water, wait for them to gel then add to the mince mix.
+- For an egg-free option, I have made this recipe with a chia egg (ie soak 1 tablespoon of chia seeds in 2 tablespoon of water, wait for them to gel then add to the mince mix.

 - Either eat them hot straight after cooking or pop them in the fridge and eat them cold over the next 2 days

 - You can free these chicken bites, pop them in the microwave and heat until piping hot when you want a little protein snack or quick kids meal

 Amount Per Serving: Calories: 67Total Fat: 4gSaturated Fat: 1gTrans Fat: 0gUnsaturated Fat: 3gCholesterol: 31mgSodium: 55mgCarbohydrates: 2gFiber: 0gSugar: 0gProtein: 6g